 5. Read testimonials and case studies

 Read all the testimonials, reviews and case studies on the web designer's site to see what people say about working with them.
-Also check out their profile on Google My Business and see the reviews people leave them there.
+Also check out their profile on Google My Business and see the reviews people leave there.

 6. Book a discovery call with the website designer

 Once you find someone you like the look of, book a discovery call with them.
 These should be free and no obligation to you.
 This is the best way to see if you're a good fit.
 Do you connect with them?
 Or do they bamboozle you with technical jargon?
 Make sure you'll feel comfortable asking 'silly questions' so that when you're working together you'll feel calm, organised and in control of your website.

 Pay attention to how you feel when you speak to the designer.
 Often it's a case of going with your gut instinct.
 If you find the designer was warm, friendly and open then that's a good sign!